Dependent Eligibility Verification

 The following is a detailed schedule of the process:

 |Your Birth Month||Receive Your First Notice||Receive Your Second Notice||Receive Your Final Notice||Deletion of Dependents|

 |April||January 2021||February 2021||March 2021||May 1, 2021|

-Ninety (90) calendar days before your birth month, CalPERS will send you a letter with the verification due date, a list of the enrolled family members for you must verity, and the acceptable verification documents.
-You are to promptly provide verification documents to CalPERS.
-CalPERS will verify the same family members for dental benefits.
+Ninety (90) calendar days before your birth month, CalPERS will send you a letter with the re-verification due date, a list of the enrolled dependent(s) you must verify, and the acceptable verification documents.
+You are to promptly provide re-verification documents to CalPERS.
+Upon receipt of all acceptable re-verification documents, CalPERS will verify your dependent(s) for health and/or dental benefits.

 If you would like to review DEV letters, select the appropriate one below:

 To ensure secure and timely processing of your dependent(s) re-verification, you may upload all required documents online and submit your Dependent Verification Affidavit electronically.
 Log into your myCalPERS account at my.calpers.gov, then click on the Health tab and select Health Plan Summary.
 On the Health Plan Summary page, click on the Verify Your Dependents Now link.

 If sending copies of required documents via mail, submit your completed DEV Affidavit form together with all required documents for each dependent requiring re-verification.
 The DEV Affidavit form has a bar code that is unique to your account which allows the CalPERS team to more efficiently upload all documents to your myCalPERS account.
 Processing can take up to 30 days.
 Once your dependent(s) are verified, you'll receive a notification letter.

 CalPERS will retain all your required dependent re-verification documents in your account.
 You may not be required to provide the government issued marriage certificate, domestic partnership registration, and birth certificates for stepchildren or domestic partner children if the marriage or domestic partnership remains current.